antoninklopp/Infer_Reality/README.md

 # Infer_Reality
 Code of the game InferReality

-This code was created the Scientific Game Jame 2018 in Grenoble.
+This code was created during the Scientific Game Jame 2018 in Grenoble.

 Link to the windows version : https://redalert.itch.io/infer-reality-game-jam-2018